 - Bad warping and curling: especially on long, thin parts.
-As a result, brims and rafts are commonly used, as well as an enclosed chamber to carefully regulate temperatures.
+As a result, brims and rafts are commonly used, as well as a 3D printer with an enclosure to carefully regulate temperatures.

 - Strong smell & fumes: Print with a window open or filtration system, though there is no evidence these fumes are harmful except at extremely high temperatures that you will never reach 3D printing.